wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

    <do_not_delay />
  </email_alerts>

-This will send an email if the rules 515 or 516 are triggered on any agent.
+This will send an email when the rules 515 or 516 are triggered on any agent.

 Email based on the group
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Each rule can have one or more groups configured.
-We can use this groups to filter the rules that we want to send through email:
+Email alerts can be configured to send an email based on one or more rule groups:
 ::

  <email_alerts>